Abortion in Sweden: Statistics

-The National Board of Health and Welfare is the central national authority for social services, public health, and the health services in Sweden.
-Among the board's responsibilities are evaluation and monitoring of abortions performed in Sweden, as well as establishing norms by issuing provisions and general advice.
-The board is also responsible for the collection and publishing of official national statistics on abortions.
-Until 1995 reports were instead published by Statistics Sweden.
+The National Board of Health and Welfare is Sweden's central national authority for social services, public health, and health care.
+Its responsibilities include evaluating and monitoring abortions performed in Sweden, as well as establishing standards through regulations and general advice.
+The Board is also responsible for collecting and publishing official national statistics on abortions.
+Until 1995, these reports were published by Statistics Sweden.

-Statistical reports are published yearly and are based on data from all clinics and hospitals where abortions are performed.
-Data is collected on the age of the women, earlier pregnancies and abortions, the length of the pregnancy at the time of abortion, method of abortion, and where the abortion was performed.
+Statistical reports are published annually and are based on data from all clinics and hospitals where abortions are performed.
+The data collected include the woman's age, previous pregnancies and abortions, the length of the pregnancy at the time of the abortion, the method of abortion, and where the abortion was performed.

-One of the National Health Board's main purposes with these reports is to measure changes and trends over time.
-The statistics on legal abortions stretches back to 1955 and, starting from 1975, data on frequencies for different age groups are available.
-From 1985 the women's home municipality was also recorded.
+One of the National Board of Health and Welfare's main purposes in publishing these reports is to measure changes and trends over time.
+Statistics on legal abortions extend back to 1955 and, from 1975 onward, data on rates for different age groups are available.
+Since 1985, the woman's home municipality has also been recorded.